Dermatology Practice Valuation: 2026 Benchmarks

 Payor mix remains one of the most significant valuation levers across healthcare services, and dermatology is no exception.
 Buyers prize a well-diversified book of business, particularly those with more than 70% commercial or cash-pay revenue, because it signals revenue quality, faster collections, and protection from government reimbursement cuts.

-Medicare-heavy practices, while stable in patient flow, face ongoing pressure from rate adjustments and sequestration effects, including the 2.83% Medicare conversion factor reduction enacted in 2025.
+Medicare-heavy practices, while stable in patient flow, face ongoing pressure from rate adjustments and sequestration effects, including the 2.83% Medicare conversion factor reduction enacted in 2026.
 Balanced books with in-network commercial contracts still trade competitively, but out-of-network or Medicaid-weighted mixes are typically underwritten at discounts due to collection volatility.
-A strong in-network position remains essential; out-of-network or self-pay-heavy books (outside cosmetics) typically trade at discounts due to perceived volatility.

 Active Buyers and Deal Dynamics

-Dermatology continues to be one of the most competitive physician-service segments for private equity investors.
+Dermatology remains one of the most competitive physician-service segments for private equity investors in 2026.
 More than 35 sponsor-backed platforms now operate nationally, with many pursuing a combination of tuck-in acquisitions and de novo expansion.
-Leading consolidators like Epiphany Dermatology, Pinnacle, Schweiger, and DermCare remain among the most active, each completing 20-40 transactions in recent years.
+Leading consolidators like Epiphany Dermatology, Pinnacle, Forefront, U.S. Dermatology Partners, Schweiger, and DermCare remain among the most active.

-Platform buyers-typically targeting $5M+ EBITDA practices—offer the highest valuations and most favorable deal structures, often including 70+% cash at close with meaningful rollover equity.
+Platform-ready practices (typically targeting $5M+ EBITDA) offer the highest valuations and most favorable deal structures, often including 70%+ cash at close with meaningful rollover equity.
 Mid-size add-ons attract attention from existing platforms looking to extend geographic density or service-line capabilities.

 Valuation Drivers (Premium Catalysts)

-The spread between top- and bottom-quartile dermatology valuations in 2025 is driven less by macro conditions and more by execution at the practice level.
-Buyers reward scale, operational discipline, and sustainable growth capacity.
+The spread between top- and bottom-quartile dermatology valuations in 2026 is driven less by macro conditions and more by execution at the practice level.
+Buyers reward scale, operational discipline, and the capacity for sustainable growth.

 Practices that present clear financial transparency, recruiting depth, and repeatable KPIs often clear at the upper end of the range.
 Conversely, owner-dependent practices, aging partner groups, or those without a documented growth plan tend to experience valuation compression, even if near-term profitability appears strong.